coderitter/knight-form/README.md

 # Introduction

+A multi platform form library.
+Create once.
+Use everywhere.

 Create a form in your app.
-There is support for multiple languages like JavaScript, TypeScript, Java, C# and so on.
-A complete list can be found here.

 ```typescript
 var form = new Form()